ptv-logistics/WebFormsMap/README.md

 * The control itself has no size parameters.
 To place it in our page, we first drop a Panel from to toolbox on the page in the designer, set a size, and then drop the map control on the panel.
 To initialize the control, we have to set the cluster name and our token. [code](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/Default.aspx#L29-31#L33)

 ### 03 - Provide the Control with Data and display it on the Map
+* To simulate our database, we just use a plain [CSV file](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/App_Data/Baufeldt.txt) that contains some retail stores.

 ### 04 - Style the Data